AoDev/bard-app/docs/bard-frontend-guide/frontend-03-1-intro_mobx-react.md

 ## Overview of the Entities

-- **External Data Stores**: our data layer that holds the app state.
+- **External Data Stores**: our data layer that holds the app global state.
 - **View Models (VM)**: temporary UI state + connect external store to UI components.
 - **UI components**: usually plain React functional components, no internal state. (internal state in VM)
 - **UI framework**: won't be discussed here but worth mentioning that it involves generic and reusable UI components.
 It is a key ingredient to scale UI development.